dietercastel/SAE/README.md

 *IMPORTANT NOTE*: Don't use `req.csession["expiresAbsolutelyAt"]`, nor `req.cession["csessionLogID"]`.
 Both are used internally in SAE.
 Changing these will lead to unexpected behaviour!

 ### res.sae.sendNewSession(req, res, sessionData, sendData)
 Creates a new client-session with the given sessionData and sends the given sendData.
-This function should be used when a user succesfully authenticates for the first time.
+This function should be used when a user successfully authenticates for the first time.
 The encrypted cookie used to do this serves as authentication cookie for subsequent requests.
 This call ends the processing of a request like res.send(sendData) would do.
 Because this function changes state it should only be used in a POST method route.
 An error will be thrown otherwise.
 #### Arguments:
-- req : The express request object.
+- `req` : The express request object.
-- res : The express response object.
+- `res` : The express response object.
-- sessionData : Object containing the data that should be stored in the client-side session.
+- `sessionData` : Object containing the data that should be stored in the client-side session.
-- sendData : The data that will be send in the response.
+- `sendData` : The data that will be send in the response.
 Identical to the argument in res.send(sendData).

 ### res.sae.sendDestroySession(req,res,sendData);
 Clears the client-side session and sends the given sendData.
 The encrypted cookie will not contain any more data and will not be able to authenticate a request.
 This call ends the processing of a request like res.send(sendData) would do.
 Because this function changes state it should only be used in a POST method route.
 An error will be thrown otherwise.

 #### Arguments:
-- req : The express request object.
+- `req` : The express request object.
-- res : The express response object.
+- `res` : The express response object.
-- sendData : The data that will be send in the response.
+- `sendData` : The data that will be send in the response.
 Identical to the argument in res.send(sendData).

 ## grunt-csp-express
-To get started with using CSP I recommend [grunt-csp-express](https://www.npmjs.com/package/grunt-csp-express) which I developped to work well in combination with this library.
+To get started with using CSP I recommend [grunt-csp-express](https://www.npmjs.com/package/grunt-csp-express) which I developed to work well in combination with this library.
 To get up and running easily follow the Quick Start guide below.

 ### Quick Start